-Phil Federico is a partner at Baird Mandalas Brockstedt Federico & Cardea where he helps lead the Mass Tort / Class Action and Environmental Law practices, transitioning into these areas after beginning his career as a medical malpractice litigator.
+Phil Federico is a partner at Baird Mandalas Brockstedt & Federico where he helps lead the Mass Tort / Class Action and Environmental Law practices, transitioning into these areas after beginning his career as a medical malpractice litigator.

-Phil has led and been involved in historic and groundbreaking litigation with verdicts and settlements exceeding one billion dollars.
+Phil has led and been involved in historic and groundbreaking litigation with verdicts and settlements in excess of One Billion dollars.

 In recent years, Phil and his team have focused on environmental cases involving contaminated groundwater and air pollution.
 In 2017, Phil became co-lead counsel in a landmark environmental case against chicken processing giant Mountaire.
 For close to two decades, the company had violated its permits by disposing of wastewater containing excessive nitrates, causing health problems and property damage for the community of Millsboro, Delaware.
 Phil led the negotiation with Mountaire and achieved a settlement valued at $205 million.